BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-plier-sheath.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The Ego Kryptek Plier Sheath is built for the savvy angler and is crafted
+  <p>The Ego Kryptek Plier Sheath is constructed from heavy-duty fabric and
-  from heavy-duty materials providing many years of trustworthy use on the water.&nbsp; It features a coiled lanyard, and a hardened pocket, which will protect your plier from damage or self-injury.&nbsp; Finally, the Ego Kryptek Plier Sheath is finished with Kryptek camo for taking the battle to the water.</p>
+  rubber materials to provide to provide longevity and durability even in the toughest fishing conditions.&nbsp; It features a coiled lanyard and modeled pocket designed to protect the pliers from damage and the angler from self-injury.&nbsp; The universal design of the sheath will allow most 6.5&rdquo; and 7.5&rdquo; pliers to be securely held in place.</p>
 right_column_html: >-
   <ul><li>Easy plier access</li><li>Durable material construction</li><li>Quick
   clip lanyard</li><li>Designed for both wet and dry use</li><li>Kryptek camo